mifraser/mifraser.github.io/_posts/2019-03-01-github-pages.md

 ## Tasks involved

-- Develop a basic "Hello World" HTML page
+- Develop a basic "Hello, world!"
+HTML page
-- Create a new public Git repository on GitHub
+- Create a new Git repository on GitHub
-- Host the new website on GitHub pages and publish
+- Publish the new website on GitHub pages

 ## Software used

+- Linux
 - GNU Bash
 - [Git](https://git-scm.com) version 2.19.1